renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.rst

 Three-Row Header Format
 -----------------------

-Orange's legacy native data format is a tab-delimited text file with three header rows.
+Arithmos's legacy native data format is a tab-delimited text file with three header rows.
 The first row lists the attribute names, the second row defines their type (continuous, discrete, time and string, or abbreviated c, d, t, and s), and the third row an optional role (class, meta, weight, or ignore).
 Here is an example:

 .. image:: excel-with-tab1.png
     :width: 585 px